pathint/reoa/README.md

 # Relative Expression Ordering Analysis (REOA) package
 This program implements the original RankComp and the RankCompV2 algorithms to detect the dysregulated genes.
 It is applicable to gene expression, methylation and other gene microarray data sets.
 Both large-scale cohort and individual samples or small-scale cell-line samples with two or three technical replicates can be analyzed.

+Besides the main program, `reoa`, this package also includes several derivative programs which apply the method to specific scenarios.

+1. CellComp
+The `cellcomp` program is applicable to small-scale cell-line data which include only a few (e.g. two or three) technical replicates.

 If you publish results from using this program, please cite the following paper.

 Hongwei Wang, Qiang Sun, Wenyuan Zhao, Lishuang Qi, Yunyan Gu, Pengfei Li, Mengmeng Zhang, Yang Li, Shu-Lin Liu, and Zheng Guo. (**2015**).
 Individual-level analysis of differential expression of genes and pathways for personalized medicine. *Bioinformatics*.
 31(1):62-8.
 [DOI:10.1093/bioinformatics/btu522](http://dx.doi.org/10.1093/bioinformatics/btu522).